BOB HENDERSON | DURATION: 60 MINUTES

 He identifies the core principles of Presbyterianism, including the priesthood of all believers, that God alone is lord of the conscious, and faith in public life.

-He addresses why the Presbyterian church nationally is 90% white and its legacy of forcing and leading white supremacy in America.
+He addresses why the Presbyterian church nationally is 90% white and its past participation in white supremacy in America.

-Bob shares a crisis of faith during a mission in college, what was formative during theological school, his first years as a minister, and a mid-career reflection.
+He shares a crisis of faith during a mission in college, what was formative during his time in theological school, his first years as a minister, and a mid-career reflection.

-plus Mark’s Personal Word Essay: Grace to Mystery
+plus Mark’s Personal Word Essay: Theology is All Around Us

 To Learn More About Bob: